 - Serve as a crucial intermediary and buffer at all future times between the client/taxpayer and the investigator(s), auditor or IRS revenue (collection) officer.
 Stated another way, to try to ensure that all appropriate “rules” are being followed by the government and to make certain that no direct contact by the IRS with the client/taxpayer can be had thereafter unless such direct contact is consented to or otherwise authorized by federal law or regulations.

 - Determine and implement a short-term tactical and long-term strategic way to deal with the government investigation (or tax audit), including whether to cooperate and attempt to gain a more favorable (or less severe) outcome based on such cooperation, or to take a fully adversarial and noncooperative posture, in essence making them prove or otherwise establish all the elements of the offense or tax positions as to which the government bears the burden of proof.

 - React to developments during the investigation/audit as they occur in a flexible manner, in which attorney, client and (if appropriate for the investigation) accountant are working together as a team, to counter — using all available means — the team of attorneys, investigators (special agents) and accountants (IRS revenue agents) the government typically uses in criminal tax, grand jury, joint (civil and criminal) investigations.

 Friend or foe?
 Cooperate or not?
 What should the game plan be?
 Not every case is the same.
-Don't take chances with your freedom or your hard-earned financial resources.
-Call 856-330-4035 or email Mr. Adelman to get help with your burden at reasonable rates and fees, usually structured on a step-by-step basis.
 No matter how overwhelming you feel your tax problem is, take the first step and get an experienced federal tax defense lawyer on your side.